coderefinery/hpc-containers/content/sharing.rst

 It is possible to host both the definition file and the image on GitHub:

     - You don't need to host it yourself.
-    - But the image stays close to its sources and is not on a different service.
+    - The image stays close to its sources and is not on a different service.
     - Anybody can inspect the recipe and how it was built.
     - Every time you make a change to the recipe, it builds a new image.
     - We can practice/demonstrate this in the exercise below.